 The Annual Investment Strategy also considers maximum amounts and time limits in respect of each financial institution.
 Deposits are not made with banks and financial institutions unless they meet the minimum requirements of the investment criteria outlined above.
 Additional selection criteria are also applied after these initial criteria are applied.
-The additional criteria for the Authorities loan portfolio (quantified at the day of lending) assert that the following limits shall not be exceeded:
+The additional criteria for the Authorities loan portfolio (quantified at the day of lending) are set out in the Authority's investment strategy (FEP2412).